rails/rails/guides/source/debugging_rails_applications.md

 ["@_response", "@action_name", "@url", "@_session", "@_cookies", "@performed_render", "@_flash", "@template", "@_params", "@before_filter_chain_aborted", "@request_origin", "@_headers", "@performed_redirect", "@_request"]
 ```

 As you may have figured out, all of the variables that you can access from a controller are displayed.
 This list is dynamically updated as you execute code.
-For example, run the next line using +next+ (you'll learn more about this command later in this guide).
+For example, run the next line using `next` (you'll learn more about this command later in this guide).

 ```bash
 (rdb:11) next